jasonwhite/button/docs/_docs/install.md

     $ dub build --build=release
     ```

 There should now be a `button` executable in the current directory.
-Put this in
+Copy it to a
-a directory that is in your `$PATH` and run it to make sure it is working:
+directory that is in your `$PATH` and run it to make sure it is working:

     $ button help